 For decades, spinning the reels of slot machines - whether at land-based or online casinos - has been reduced to pure luck and, apparently, no skill whatsoever.
 Players have been at RNG's mercy to either win or lose, which for most was both exciting and somewhat rewarding.

 However, new generations have started changing the face of gambling, slots in particular.
 Moving away from luck as a deciding factor of their wins, these generations have started asking for games that put their skills, reasoning, and capacities to test while still being fun – and that's how skill-based slots arouse.

 What Are Skill-Based Slots?

-Skill based slot machines are the newer breed of slots designed for everyone who would rather trust their skill over their luck, while still having fun - at least that’s how they are advertised.
+Skill-based casino games or slot machines are the newer breed of slots designed for everyone who would rather trust their skill over their luck, while still having fun - at least that’s how they are advertised.

 The outcome of skill-based slots should be based on the player's ability to play the game rather than how lucky they are.
 Skill slot machines also allow operators, game developers, and suppliers to design variable payback based on a comprehensive variety of identifiers.